anuragpeshne/DRL_navigation/README.md

     - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

 2. Place the file in the `unity_env/` folder, and unzip (or decompress) the file.
-3. Install the pre-requisites by following the instructions in `Navigation,ipynb`.
+3. Install the pre-requisites by following the instructions in `Navigation.ipynb`.

 ### Instructions
 Follow the instructions in `Navigation.ipynb` to get started with training the agent!